 USING THIS GUIDEBOOK

 The information contained in this Guidebook addresses a variety of factors and assists managers and potential graziers in developing a comprehensive Management Action Plan (MAP) that will help managers achieve their local goals and objectives, ensure a sustainable grazing operation, and support a mutually beneficial relationship for the Landlord and Grazing Operator.
-This Guidebook explains terminology and practical concerns, and includes detailed discussion of sources, goals, and useful components of a Grazing Agreement—which will be customized case by case in an agreement between Landlord and Grazing Operator, as the tenant whose grazing animals and management actions will complete the terms of the Agreement.
+This Guidebook explains terminology and practical concerns, and includes detailed discussion of sources, goals, and useful components of a Grazing Agreement—which will be customized case-by-case in an agreement between Landlord and Grazing Operator, as the tenant whose grazing animals and management actions will complete the terms of the Agreement.
 This Guidebook is aimed foremost at users of California State lands, which are varied and many; but state lands cover less than 3% of the area of the state, while federal lands approach 50% of the state area.
 That said, the procedures laid out in this Guidebook would likely be useful for any arrangement with other landowners or managers, although they will include provisions specific to the agency or landowner in question.
 The arrangements here do not supersede the rules of other land ownerships and managers.

 The Agreement Template (APPENDIX C. GRAZING AGREEMENT TEMPLATE) and MAP Template (APPENDIX D. MANAGEMENT ACTION PLAN (MAP) TEMPLATE) were developed with general language that could be applied to any property or project with the addition of site-specific details.
 The Agreement and MAP are separate documents because the Agreement is a legally binding document, while the MAP is a management tool.
 The MAP will need to be updated over time due to changing circumstances, lessons learned from monitoring results, and new technologies.
-Some of the items within the templates are self-explanatory, such as the parties involved, property location, and assessor’s parcel numbers.
+Some of the items within the templates are relatively self-explanatory, such as the Parties involved (i.e., Landlord or Grazing Operator), property location, and assessor’s parcel numbers.
 Other items, such as structuring grazing fees, may have several options with different implications which require more specific knowledge of grazing systems or livestock production.
 In most cases, the Landlord should work with a Certified Rangeland Manager (CRM) and the Grazing Operator to develop the Agreement and MAP and should be fully apprised of and understand the content within each.

 Elements of this Guidebook

 The Grazing Agreement Guidance Chapter (Chapter VII.
 GUIDANCE FOR USE OF THE GRAZING AGREEMENT TEMPLATE) contains a list of explanations and additional information for each section as they relate to specific Items in the Agreement Template (APPENDIX C. GRAZING AGREEMENT TEMPLATE).

 The MAP Guidance Chapter (Chapter VIII.
 GUIDANCE FOR USE OF THE MANAGEMENT ACTION PLAN TEMPLATE) contains explanations and additional information pertaining to specific sections and items in the MAP Template (APPENDIX D. MANAGEMENT ACTION PLAN (MAP) TEMPLATE).
-Items are referenced by their alpha-numeric identifier in the corresponding template document.
+Items are referenced by their numeric identifier in the corresponding template document.

 CHAPTERS of this Guidebook are as follows:

+Chapter I. INTRODUCTION

+INTRODUCTIONChapter II.
+USING THIS GUIDEBOOK

+USING THIS GUIDEBOOKChapter III.
+LITERATURE CITED

+Chapter IV.
+COMMITTEE MEMBERS AND AUTHORSHIP

+Chapter V. CERTIFIED RANGELAND MANAGERS

+Chapter VI.
+SUPPLEMENTAL RESOURCES

 Chapter VII.
 GUIDANCE FOR USE OF THE GRAZING AGREEMENT TEMPLATE